MonoGame/MonoGame/Documentation/articles/introduction/platforms.md

 **Template ID**: mgpipeline

-A project template for writing custom logic for handling content and building it into xnb files.
+A project template for writing custom logic for handling content and building it into XNB files.